Water smart actions

 Use these actions to have a water smart and sustainable garden:

-- wash your car on the lawn
+- limit how often you wash your can and when you do, wash it on the lawn

 - use fertilisers sparingly and lightly water into the garden after application.
 Do not use pesticides if rain is expected